 8.)
 Work smarter not harder

-It is said that if you’re doing something you love, you’ll never feel like your working.
+It is said that if you’re doing something you love, you’ll never feel like you’re working.
 But this is not always the case, especially for teachers.

 Simplifying your work routine or finding ways to make it a bit easier for you can dramatically change the way you work.